Dirst/cbrcollector/README.md

 # Set up
 Pull this repo and run `docker compose up -d`

+After all docker services are spinning you have to wait a bit in order all composer dependencies are installed, before you run queue scheduler:

-# Run queuer
+# Run queue scheduler
-To schedule collection of the data - after all docker services are spinning run:
+To schedule collection of the data:

 `docker compose run queuer php ./bin/collector queue DaysCount currency [base_currency]` base currency can be empty (ruble by default).